 UNGA 77th: Discourse on Afghanistan

-The 77th session of the United Nations General Assembly concluded on Monday, notably the first in-person since the beginning of the COVID-19 pandemic.
+The 77th session of the United Nations General Assembly (UNGA) concluded on Monday, notably the first in-person since the beginning of the COVID-19 pandemic.
 The General Debate gave the floor to 190 speakers, including 76 Heads of State, 50 Heads of Government, four Vice-Presidents, five Deputy Prime Ministers, 48 Ministers, and seven Heads of Delegations.
 Illustrating the themes of the session, General Assembly President Csaba Kőrösi remarked:

 Fresh pages of history are being written, with new divisions and new alliances, new grievances, and new successes on them”.

-Perhaps nowhere does the observation hold more weight than in the case of Afghanistan, with no representation in the annual session for the second consecutive year.
+Perhaps nowhere does the observation hold more weight than in the case of Afghanistan, with no representation in the annual session in the UNGA for the second consecutive year.
 However, representatives of a few countries; including Pakistan, China, Tajikistan, Uzbekistan, Kazakhstan, Turkey, Qatar, and Saudi Arabia, mentioned Afghanistan, their statements reflecting the broad spectrum of perceptions and interests in relation to the country.

 Citing Afghanistan in Pivotal Speeches